 Sponsor/Exhibitor Gallery Events

-(all events are both days except the Lunch & Networking and the reception)
+(all events are both days except the Lunch & Networking, Learning Circles and the reception)

 Senior living and technology has historically had a connotation of clinical tools such as medical records, MDS software, etc. That obviously has relevance, but there are a multitude of technologies emerging that will make aging fun!
 The Pioneer Network is delighted to present an interactive technology experience that will change your perception of aging, and of senior living.
 Virtual reality, robots, immersive sensors, wearables and voice activation are just some of what you will see and feel at the conference – new technologies developed by innovators and dreamers who understand that new and different can be good – that risk taking is a normal part of life.
 We don’t want to tell you any more than that for now, you’ll have to attend to find out.
 Seeing is believing!

 Dementia Live Experience

 Dementia Live is an experience that immerses participants into what life might be like living with cognitive impairment and sensory change.
 Utilizing specialized gear that simulates dementia specific changes that include altered eyesight, hearing and tactile sensation, this safe experience is a powerful and effective tool to strengthen care partner’s understanding of and empathy for their residents.
 Gaining a first-hand understanding of anxiety, isolation, frustration, confusion, and more.
 Dementia Live uniquely walks participants from the “AHA” moment to empowering caregivers with tools to improve communication, care processes, and the environment as they gain insight to help them as they get to know each person who is living with dementia.